BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 3. Use the formula given above and divide total debt by total equity.

-4. The answer you get is the leverage ratio.
+4. The answer you get is the company’s leverage ratio.

 Example of leverage ratio calculation

-To make it clear, let’s look at an easy example:
+To make this clearer, let’s look at a simple example:

 • Suppose a company has:

-So, we conclude that the company has a leverage ratio of 2.
-This means that the company has borrowed twice as much as its own money.
+This means the company has a leverage ratio of 2, indicating that it has borrowed twice as much as its own equity.

 Types of leverage ratios